vvivanloc/misc/README.md

 * greetings.ts

   A script to print greetings in multiple langages, inspired by Stathis Goudoulakis, [Hello In All Languages](https://github.com/stathisg/hello-in-all-languages/blob/master/hello-in-all-languages.php).
 Now in TypeScript for pure browser-side fun.
-Bonus: all country name are available in french with its definite article.
+Bonus: all country names bound to greetings are available in english and french with its definite article.

   The greeting is chosen randomly amongst language and printed out in an HTML DOM Element named *greeting*.